brger93/archionkarte-20/README.md

 <!-- Archive -->
 ## Archive
-GeoJSONs under folder *data/geojson* should not be uploaded to uMap.
+GeoJSONs in folder *data/geojson* should not be uploaded to uMap.
 Those are archived versions which were published by user **Basil** in January 2025 on legacy uMap [Archionkarte](https://umap.openstreetmap.de/de/map/archionkarte_46875).